-Enter Harry the Hoover, a less well-known member of the Henry Hoover range.
+Enter Harry Hoover, a less well-known member of the Henry Hoover family.
 Harry Hoover has been specifically designed to tackle stubborn pet hair, making him the most suitable vacuum from the Henry Hoover range for pet lovers.

 Whilst Harry has many similarities to Henry in terms of his general performance and bag capacity, he comes with two extra features which means he is the vacuum of choice when it comes to pet hair.

-Harry’s unique HairoBrush is purposely designed to pick up pet hair, and is a dual purpose brush that can be used seamlessly on both floor and on upholstery.
+Harry’s unique HairoBrush has been specifically designed to pick up pet hair, and is a dual purpose brush that can be used seamlessly on both floor and on upholstery.
 The HairoBrush extension itself is fairly narrow, which means that although it is effective at picking up pet hair, it will take a while to clean a large room when compared to using a standard carpet floor nozzle.

 In addition to the HairoBrush, what makes Harry even more desirable for pet lovers is his MicroFresh activated charcoal filter, which really helps to eradicate odours that pets tend to leave.

-As already mentioned, Harry Hoover is green in colour, which is why he is often referred to as the green Henry Hoover.
-Like all Numatic vacuums within the Henry Hoover range, Harry has a smile on his face and a cheerful exterior.
-As he is a pet vacuum, Harry comes complete with a a paw print on his head, as well as next to his name.
+Harry Hoover is green in colour and like all vacuums within the Numatic range, Harry has a smile on his face and a cheerful exterior.
+As he is a pet vacuum, Harry comes complete with a paw print on his head, as well as next to his name.